-For a product that is going to be inhaled into the lungs – it is critical that you are 100% sure the product you are using is safely manufactured and free from potentially harmful added ingredients.
+For a product that is going to be inhaled into the lungs, you must be 100% sure the product you are using is safely manufactured and free from potentially harmful added ingredients.

 These days there is a CBD vape shop on every corner – but that does not mean the products they are selling are automatically safe.

-There is still no regulation or safety standard for CBD products on the market today, and oftentimes the person working the counter has limited knowledge about important safety considerations.
+There is still no regulation or safety standard for CBD products on the market today, and the person working the counter often has limited knowledge about important safety considerations.

-Many CBD vape oils come in a variety of flavors, but I encourage my students to avoid these products.
+Many CBD vape oils come in various flavors, but I encourage my students to avoid these products.